the-full-stack/fsdl-text-recognizer-project/lab5/readme.md

 ## Setup

 - As always, `git pull` in the `~/fsdl-text-recognizer-project` repo to get the latest code.
-- Do a quick `pipenv sync --dev` to make sure your package versions are correct.
 - Then `cd lab5`.

 ## Data